What Are Social Institutions? Learn with the Definition & Examples

 Educational Institutions

 Education is a social institution that plays a vital role in shaping individuals’ beliefs and values from a young age.
-One of the primary roles education plays is the transmission of knowledge and skills between different generations, including academic knowledge and social and cultural norms.
+One of its primary functions is the transmission of knowledge and skills across generations, including academic content as well as social and cultural norms.
+Educational institutions such as schools and colleges often promote values like hard work, discipline, and respect for authority, helping prepare individuals for participation in society.

 The Role of Educational Institutions in Society